Johnny Depp’s Alleged Lavish Spending Habits Revealed

 Johnny Depp has also been spending a large amount of money on items like his 150-foot yacht, which cost $18 million, along with private jets.
 Luxury vehicles are reported to be a soft-spot for the actor and “acquiring and/or maintaining at least 45 luxury vehicles” has set Depp back millions.
 As an avid lover of music, Johnny Depp also owns 70 guitars.

-In one of Depp’s more interesting expenditures, he was was found to be such a big fan of Hunter S. Thompson that he was willing to relinquish $3 million dollars so that he could “blast from a specially-made cannon the ashes of author Hunter Thompson over Aspen, Colorado.”
+In one of Depp’s more interesting expenditures, he was found to be such a big fan of Hunter S. Thompson that he was willing to relinquish $3 million dollars so that he could “blast from a specially-made cannon the ashes of author Hunter Thompson over Aspen, Colorado.”

 It is also claimed that Depp collects so much art and Hollywood memorabilia that he has had to acquire 12 storage facilities to maintain all of the objects that Johnny Depp has been spending money on over the years.
-And he owns over 200 pieces of art, including works by Warhol, Basquiat, Modigliani and Klimt.
+And he owns over 200 pieces of art, including works by Warhol, Basquiat, Modigliani, and Klimt.

 Johnny Depp’s lavish spending led him to the brink of financial ruin, his ex-managers say https://t.co/6zk1szH09f pic.twitter.com/qMvD4GW0wK